UOA-CS732-SE750-Students-2023/cs732-se75-assignment-mlu415/README.md

 5. Copy the Firebase configuration object from the Firebase console and paste in the /firebase/firebase.ts.

-If you are having trouble setting this up, feel free to reach out on: mlu415@aucklanduni.ac.nz, ill be more than happy to help!
+If you are having trouble setting this up, feel free to use the values from the video demo or reach out on: mlu415@aucklanduni.ac.nz, Ill be more than happy to help! :)

 apiKey: "YOUR API KEY",
 authDomain: "YOUR AUTH DOMAIN",